NLRG at SemEval-2021 Task 5: Toxic Spans Detection Leveraging BERT-based Token Classification and Span Prediction Techniques: Models

 \subsubsection{BERT-based Span Prediction Models}

 We use the BERT-based Span Prediction (Figure \ref{fig:SP}) models based on Extractive Question Answering systems similar to work on SQuAD \cite{rajpurkar-etal-2016-squad} and MRQA \cite{fisch-etal-2019-mrqa}.
-We take different contiguous spans from the given offsets, and make several `features' out of the example.
-Each span becomes an `answer' for that particular text sample.
+In these systems, the output at each token is a start logit and an end logit denoting whether that token is a start token or an end token of the span, depending on the softmax value.
+Since the Toxic Spans text can have multiple toxic spans, we take different contiguous spans from the given offsets, and make several `samples' out of the example.
+Each span becomes an `answer' for the particular text sample.
 We use the word \textit{`offense'} as a dummy question.
-Thus, each contiguous span leads to one `feature' for every example.
+Thus, each contiguous span leads to one `sample' for every example (Table~\ref{tab:qa-example}).

 We store the start index of the text, similar to the SQuAD \cite{rajpurkar-etal-2016-squad} dataset, and process the data to provide start and end token positions during training.
 The classifier layer on top of the encoder embeddings performs a binary classification task for start and end positions.
 A span is scored using the sum of predicted start and end logits.
 From top-K start and end logits, valid predicted answer spans\footnote{Valid spans are those which have end index greater than start index, and length less than a maximum span length.} are chosen during post-processing.
 A union of all the corresponding offsets is taken to give the final prediction for the example.
 A threshold is learned on the span scores using the resulting dev set $F_{1}$ score on offsets, which is then used for test set prediction.
 All spans with score above threshold are considered to be toxic spans.